 I hadn’t been to New Orleans since I was a kid, so this trip felt like new territory for me.
 It was all new — even the road trip.
 We managed to see more accident trial lawyer billboards on either side of I-10 than we did trees.
 This is an exaggeration, but you get my point.

-Since this was my first, although certainly not last, time in NOLA, check out some things to do in New Orleans on your first visit.
+Since this was my first, although certainly not last, time in NOLA in a while, here are some things to do in New Orleans that you might like to replicate.

 Typically, I like to do some kind of tour when I first get to a city.
 Because New Orleans is known for its music, my first and only thought was to do a music history tour of the city.
 After researching my options, I decided on Storyville Tour Company’s Sounds of NOLA Tour.
 It costs thirty dollars and is approximately two hours long.